SQream/sqream_docs/guides/operations/setup/installing_sqream_with_binary.rst

-.. _installing_sqream_with_tarball:
+.. _installing_sqream_with_binary:

 *********************************************
-Installing SQream with Tarball
+Installing SQream with Binary
 *********************************************
-This procedure describes how to install SQream using Tarball.
+This procedure describes how to install SQream using Binary.

 **Comment - speak with Ori about the proper name for this**